 Grade Point Average Requirement

-Students in the Department of Teacher Education Middle/Secondary will be required to maintain an accumulative GPA of at least 3.00 in all professional studies courses, and maintain a cumulative GPA of at least 2.75 in the required content courses for major(s) and minor(s) in order to student teach.
+Students in the Department of Teacher Education will be required to maintain a cumulative GPA of at least 3.00 in all professional studies courses, and maintain a cumulative GPA of at least 2.75 in the required content courses for major(s) and minor(s) in order to student teach.

 Students failing to maintain the required GPA in either case may be dismissed from the program, subject to an appeal.
 Information for an appeals process may be obtained from the dean’s office.

-Student teaching and the seminar (TEMS 412 , TEMS 422 ) constitute a full course load.
+Student teaching and the seminar (TE 410 , TE 420 ) constitute a full course load.
 No student may enroll for any additional credits without written permission from the Office of Clinical Experiences.
 Student teaching normally involves 14 weeks of full-time teaching in an area school.
 Assignments are made by the Office of Clinical Experiences.

 Student teaching assignments are routinely made only for fall and winter semesters.